Consumer Electronic Funds Transfer Agreement

 You may also authorize a payee to make a one-time or recurring electronic payment from your checking account, such as to pay bills or make other purchases, using the routing number and account number information from your Credit Union checks.
 Since a third party may also use your routing number and account number to initiate a withdrawal from your account through an electronic funds transfer without your knowledge, you should not give this information to someone you do not trust.

 Transfers relating to ACH transactions and the transmission and issuance of data related to such transfers shall be received and processed according to the terms of this Agreement and the rules of the National Automated Clearing House Association and the applicable automated clearing house, and you and we agree to be bound by such rules as in effect from time to time.

 - Preauthorized Transfers.

-- Notice of Varying Amounts.If these regular payments from your account via electronic funds transfers will vary in amount, the person you are going to pay will tell you, 10 days before each payment, when it will be made and how much it will be.
+- Notice of Varying Amounts.If these regular payments from your account via electronic funds transfers will vary in amount, the person you are going to pay will tell you, ten (10) calendar days before each payment, when it will be made and how much it will be.
 You may choose instead to get this notice only when the payment would differ by more than a certain amount from the previous payment, or when the amount would fall outside certain limits that you set.

 - Recurring Debits.
-When your Order involves recurring debits to an external account, we may perform a pre-note to ensure the account information provided is accurate before performing the live transaction.
+When your transfer involves recurring debits to an external account, we may perform a pre-note to ensure the account information provided is accurate before performing the live transaction.
 We will decide whether to require pre-notes in our sole discretion.